devseed-ph/devseed.ph/index.md

 We pick individuals based on their passion for coding or building (no-code builders are welcome!) and financial need.

-We work with univerisities and organizations to collect a pipeline of candidates.
+We work with universities and organizations to collect a pipeline of candidates.

 Our vision is to give equal opportunity to anyone regardless of academic or organizational affiliation.
 We are in the process of creating an online application form for this.